IMPORTANT REMINDERS

 We will do a very quick registration before we depart Tyndrum.
 Please arrive at the Muthu Ben Doran prior to 1100 so we can register everyone and brief at 1100 ready for a 1120 departure.
 A full briefing will take place on the ferry, or at the hostel in Stornoway if the crossing is rough/busy.
 This will be with your expedition team and there will be the opportunity to ask any questions that you may have and get to know your fellow #ratracers!

 We will be doing random spot kit checks throughout the event and may ask you to carry extra kit if the weather dictates.
-You will be issued with your tracker and at the Hostel once we arrive in Stornoway as we don’t want to risk leaving any on the ferry!
+You will be issued with your tracker at the Hostel once we arrive in Stornoway.

 GETTING THERE

-To the Pre-event registration – Muthu Ben Doran Hotel, Tyndrum, Perthshire, Scotland, FK20 8RZ (Please arrive prior to 1100 to load kit into vans/trailers before an 1100 briefing).
+To the Pre-event registration - Muthu Ben Doran Hotel, Tyndrum, Perthshire, Scotland, FK20 8RZ (Please arrive prior to 1100 to load kit into vans/trailers before the 1100 briefing).

 By public transport: despite being a small village, Tyndrum has two train stations (Tyndrum Upper and Lower) and is well served by mainline buses from Glasgow and Edinburgh.
-The Real Food Café is within 5 mins walk of both train stations, and the bus will stop directly outside if asked.
+The Muthu Ben Duran Hotek is within 7 mins' walk of both train stations, and the bus will stop directly outside if asked.

-If you are planning to drive, the Muthu Ben Doran have kindly agreed to allow us parking for the duration of the trip.
-This is charged at £5 per vehicle per day, so this is £25 for the event duration.
+If you plan to drive: Muthu Ben Doran agreed to allow us to park for the trip.
+This is charged at £10 per vehicle per day, so this is £50 for the event's duration.
 This is to be paid directly to hotel reception on the day.

 GETTING AWAY